emirhanbilgic/knowledge_distillation_replication/README.md

 This repo aims to replicate the experiments in the paper "Does Knowledge Distillation Really Work?".

+## Introduction

+### Trained Models (if only distillation will be done):

+Trained models can be accessed from the "trained_models" folder.

+### Resulting Files:

 All the results can be accessed from the "all_resulting_csv_files" folder.

-## Introduction

 - Figure 1 files: self_cifar_without_gan.csv, self_gan_12.5.csv, self_gan_25.csv, self_gan_37.5.csv, self_gan_50.csv,
 ensemble_cifar_without_gan.csv, ensemble_gan_12.5.csv, ensemble_gan_25.csv, ensemble_gan_37.5.csv, ensemble_gan_50.csv